Founded in 2020.

 We relied on three main sources by trusted Equity Centers:

-Are you rating books?
+Are you providing starred ratings for books?

 How do you maintain impartiality?